12 Best Places To Visit In Portugal

 Best known in all these cases is the Benagil Sea Cave, an impressive cathedral-like cave with a hidden coast, two arches open at sea, and a circular hole in its roof covering the sky.

-You can reach the cave by one of the many tourist boats or rent a kayak or rowing board to do the trip yourself.
-Go ahead and make this your places to visit in Portugal.
+You can reach the Benagil Sea Cave by one of the many tourist boats or rent a kayak or rowing board to do the trip yourself.
+Go ahead and make this your place to visit in Portugal.

 2. The Palaces and Castles in Sintra